-The Australian Government has reinstated a target that 80 per cent of DFAT's development investments promote gender equality.
-Progress towards this target is supported by a new requirement that DFAT's development investments valued at \$3 million or above include a gender equality objective (outcome).
-This new gender equality outcome mandate will lead to the majority of DFAT aid investments having a 'significant' focus on gender equality according to the OECD DAC Gender Equality Policy Marker.
+DFAT has reinstated a target for 80 per cent of all development investments to address gender equality effectively.
+This target is supported by a new requirement for new development investments of more than \$3 million to include gender equality objectives (End of Program Outcomes or Intermediate Outcomes).
+This new gender equality outcome mandate will lead to the majority of DFAT development investments having a 'significant' focus on gender equality according to the OECD DAC Gender Equality Policy Marker.
 Together, the 80 per cent gender equality performance target and gender equality outcome mandate will ensure that Australia's development program actively works to promote the rights of women and girls.